MiniZinc/libminizinc/docs/en/command_line.rst

 .. code-block:: bash

-  $ minizinc --solver Gecode model.mzn data.dzn
+  $ minizinc --solver gecode model.mzn data.dzn

 This would result in the output